KrazyManJ/obsidian-keyshots/README.md

 ## ⚠️ Read before usage:

 - `Duplicate line or selection (JetBrains IDEs)` command is defaultly on the same hotkey as `delete line` command (<kbd>Ctrl + D</kbd>).
 That is because JetBrains IDEs have it the same way.
 Before usage change this action hotkey based on your preference or basically clear `Delete line` command!

-- For most of these commands, it requires more than one undo/revert actions, because these commands contain more than one instruction.